jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 1) Issue title must not exceed 50 characters(Github recommends title of 50 characters or less).
 2) Issue title in the form **[Type of issue]** content about issue.
-3) If issue title contains details, do not duplicate them.
+3) Content about issue should be written semantically so that it can be inferred what kind of content it is.
 Example :
-   - [ ] add: add README.md
-   - [x] add: README.md
-5) Content about issue should be written semantically so that it can be inferred what kind of content it is.
-Example :
    - [ ] [BUG] Process of initial is not working
    - [x] [BUG] Initialization error due to dependency conflict in Package.json
-6) Please fill in the description section of the issue form in accordance with the 5W1 principle.
+4) Please fill in the description section of the issue form in accordance with the 5W1 principle.
-7) Please fill out the reproduction method required by the form procedurally.
+5) Please fill out the reproduction method required by the form procedurally.
    1) Cloning repository
    2) Initialization project
    3) Test about successful execution